2. Poverty and Generosity, 2:1-26

 In an examination of the life of Abraham, James now supports his proposition that "faith without deeds is a dead thing", v21-24.
-Abraham's work-full faith, James produces the "evidence" that a work-less faith is a use-less faith.
-He begins in v21 by summarizing 1 Maccabees 2:51-52 which states in full: "was not Abraham our father found faithful when tested, and it was reckoned to him as righteousness?" (cf. Gen.22).
-In v22 James explains the essential role of faith in Abraham's "works" (his obedience to God's command to offer up his son) and then in v23 he points out that these "works" are a consequential realization ("fulfillment") of Abraham's justification on the basis of faith, Gen.15:6, and then in v24 he summarizes his argument which has sought to establish that both faith and works are integrally linked through justification.
+Abraham's work-full faith evidences that a work-less faith is a use-less faith.
+He begins in v21 by summarizing 1 Maccabees 2:51-52 which states in full: "was not Abraham our father found faithful when tested, and it was reckoned to him as righteousness?" cf., Gen.22.
+In v22 James explains the essential role of faith in Abraham's "works" (his obedience to God's command to offer up his son), and then in v23 he points out that these "works" are a consequential realization ("fulfillment") of Abraham's justification on the basis of faith (Gen.15:6), and then in v24 he summarizes his argument, an argument which has sought to establish that both faith and works are integrally linked through justification.
 The implication of the argument is, of course, that "faith without works is a dead thing".